José Romo

-José Rafael Romo Pérez (born 6 December 1993) is a Venezuelan professional footballer who plays as a striker for Akritas Chlorakas.
-He previously played domestically for Llaneros, Deportivo Petare, ACD Lara and Aragua, in the Spanish Tercera División for Rayo Vallecano B, and for Cypriot clubs Olympiakos Nicosia, Karmiotissa, AEK Larnaca, AEL Limassol and Levadiakos FC.
+José Rafael Romo Pérez (born 6 December 1993) is a Venezuelan professional footballer who plays as a striker for Super League Greece 2 club Athens Kallithea.
+He previously played domestically for Llaneros, Deportivo Petare, ACD Lara and Aragua, in the Spanish Tercera División for Rayo Vallecano B, and for Cypriot clubs Olympiakos Nicosia, Karmiotissa, AEK Larnaca, AEL Limassol and Levadiakos.
 He represented Venezuela at under-20 level.

 Club career

 Romo was born in 1993 in Turén, Portuguesa, Venezuela.
 His father, Rafael Romo Abad, played football professionally as a goalkeeper, and he is a younger brother of Venezuelan international goalkeeper Rafael Romo.
 Romo played youth football for Atlético Turén and Deportivo Táchira before beginning his professional career with Llaneros in the 2011–12 Venezuelan Primera División.
 After two seasons and 39 Primera División appearances (8 goals), he signed a two-year contract with another top-flight club, Deportivo Petare.
 He was used mainly as a substitute, scored only once, and spent the second year of his contract on loan to ACD Lara.
 He was a regular starter during the Apertura, less so in the second half of the season, but made three appearances in the play-offs for qualification for the Copa Sudamericana, in which Lara lost out to Carabobo in a penalty shoot-out.

 Romo spent the 2016–17 season with Rayo Vallecano B of the Spanish Tercera División (fourth tier).
 He missed some time through injury, but finished the season with five goals from 27 appearances.
 In December 2016, he was back in Venezuela to sign for Aragua.
 He played regularly for the Primera División club for one-and-a-half seasons, and then left after the 2018 Apertura to return to Europe.
 He signed for Cypriot Second Division club Olympiakos Nicosia; his brother Rafael was at the time playing for another Nicosia-based club, APOEL.
 In his first season, he scored six goals from his first seven outings, and ended the season with fifteen as he helped his team finish second in the division and gain promotion to the First Division.
 He was an unused substitute once in the First Division for Olympiakos, but was then loaned to another Second Division team, Karmiotissa.
 Again, he helped his team gain promotion, this time as 2019–20 champions.
 He then signed for Karmiotissa, and continued to play and score regularly in the top flight.
 In June 2021, he signed a three-year contract with Cypriot First Division club AEK Larnaca.